Mofey/mofey/README.md

-# Hi — I’m **Mofey** 👋
+# Hi, I’m **Mofey** 👋
 _Full-stack developer • MERN / PERN • TypeScript • Tailwind CSS • Python • Machine Learning_

-This repository (`Mofey/mofey`) is my GitHub **profile README** — a quick snapshot of who I am and a featured utility project I use across my personal sites.
+This repository (`Mofey/mofey`) is my GitHub **profile README**.
+A quick snapshot of who I am and a featured utility project I use across my personal sites.

 ---

 # Node / Express TypeScript Email Backend (No DB)

 A small, focused Express + TypeScript backend that accepts contact form and subscription requests from multiple frontends and forwards them as email notifications using **nodemailer**.
-No database required — lightweight and easy to drop into any personal site or static frontend.
+No database required, lightweight and easy to drop into any personal site or static frontend.

 ## Why this repo
 I keep this repo public so visitors can quickly see a working backend I use for contact forms and newsletter signups without needing a full database.
 It’s simple, secure by default, and easy to configure for production SMTP providers.

 ## Features
-- `POST /api/contact` — receive contact form submissions and forward them as an email
+- `POST /api/contact` = receive contact form submissions and forward them as an email
-- `POST /api/subscribe` — receive newsletter subscription requests and forward as an email
+- `POST /api/subscribe` = receive newsletter subscription requests and forward as an email
-- No database required — emails are forwarded to a notification address
+- No database required = emails are forwarded to a notification address
 - Configurable SMTP via environment variables or Ethereal for local testing
 - CORS support (configurable)
 - Basic rate limiting and security headers included